Are You Making These 3 English Listening Mistakes?

 - You know lots of words, but only in the written form.
 So you don’t recognize them when you hear them.

-- You mishear words and expressions you already know because of the way we link words together when we speak fast.
+- You mishear words and expressions you already know because of the way native speakers link words together when they speak fast.

 You need to stop assuming you’re hearing words you don’t know and focus instead on learning how the words you already know sound.
 And on listening to fast speech where the words you already know tend to change.

 As much as I’d like to be a laid back, relaxed chick, I’m a panicker in life.
 I’m not someone who keeps a cool head.
 I worry about everything.